 I’d love to know what’s helped your little one’s eczema and what you agree/disagree about Dr. Cockerell’s answers below.

+We gave our ScratchMeNot family a chance to ask their itchy skin questions to Dr. Cockerell.
 We loved the depth & variety of the questions that YOU submitted.
 We also want to thank Dr. Clay Cockerell for being available to answer our questions as he is one of the doctors behind CLn Body Wash.

 CLn Body Wash is a highly diluted form of a bleach bath that can be placed on the affected areas only instead of the entire body, without any irritation.
 It prevents adding too much or too little bleach to bath water to get rid of the infection and can be applied to sensitive places, such as the neck and face.
 This is especially important for little ones.
 An additional benefit, it can be applied to the affected area for a few minutes, rather than sitting a bleach bath for 30 minutes.

 While we are advocates of trying natural solutions for itchy skin, I understand there are times when medication and other forms of treatment are necessary to address various skin conditions that are infected, not healing and/or getting worse.

 We want to thank everyone for submitting questions during National Eczema Awareness month and reading Jennifer’s post about how CLnWash helped her son’s severe eczema!

 If you have any follow up questions or need more information, feel free to email us at info [at] scratchmenot.com or leave a comment below.

 Tons of great questions poured in, so we gave Dr. Cockerell the first 20 to answer.

 1) What combination of skin treatments should be used and in what order? (steroid creams,